Your pond pump in a fish pond should be running 24/7 that’s why it’s so important to select an energy efficient pond pump.

 The use of specialised waterfall filters can help filter the water, add oxygen and create visual and audio appeal.

-Even without a waterfall the current and ripple of a circulation pump creates oxygen exchange between the air and the ever changing surface water.
+Even without a waterfall the current and ripple of a circulation pump creates oxygen exchange between the air and the waters surface.

 To create a decent 1 foot (30cm) wide waterfall requires 1,500 gallons (5678 litres) while this is adequate sometimes we want it louder and more breathtaking visually.

-If you haven’t already you probably want to sign up for our mailing list.
-We often receive special offers and discounts for various pond suppliers, contractors and distributors.
+If you haven’t already you probably want to sign up for my mailing list.
+I often receive special offers and discounts for various pond suppliers, contractors and distributors.

 We love saving our readers money!